mlcommons/modelgauge/docs/tutorial_tests.md

 Since this fits as a [Prompt Response Test](prompt_response_tests.md) we can have it inherit from `BasePromptResponseTest`.
 We now have several abstract methods we need to define.

 ### 1. Make the test items
 The first phase in a PromptResponseTest is making the `TestItem`s.
 We want these to be our questions from `an_example.jsonl`.
 ModelGauge uses [DependencyHelper](../modelgauge/dependency_helper.py) to ensure good hygiene of data dependencies (e.g. versioning).
-So we first need to tell NewHELM that we have a dependency on that file by listing it in `get_dependencies`:
+So we first need to tell ModelGauge that we have a dependency on that file by listing it in `get_dependencies`:

 ```py
 def get_dependencies(self):